 Coffee, known as ‘Cà phê’ in Vietnamese, was introduced by the French way back in the 19th century.
 Since then, the Vietnamese have had a love for coffee.
 If you remember the guide to the regions of Vietnam, Central Vietnam has the highlands, which made it ideal for growing coffee.
-Full on production and export of coffee started following the war and eventually lead to them becoming one of the top exporters of robusta coffee in the world.
+Full-on production and export of coffee started following the war and eventually led to them becoming one of the top exporters of robusta coffee in the world.

 Vietnam has their own techniques and equipment that they use for making Vietnamese-style coffee.
 This involves the use of a ‘phin’ filter.
 A phin is a very basic device where ground coffee is placed in the bottom with a cover then placed over it.
 Hot water will be poured into it which will then drip out into the mug below.
 The sound of the coffee dripping out the bottom is actually quite relaxing.
 The use of condensed milk over fresh milk was due to the limitations of the dairy industry in the country.

 The type of coffee grown and most consumed in the country is robusta.
-This variety is more bitter but usually contains m§ore caffeine.
-There are of course Italian style espresso based coffee available in Vietnam, though these are generally more expensive than the local style.
+This variety is more bitter but usually contains more caffeine.
+There are, of course, Italian-style espresso-based coffees available in Vietnam, though these are generally more expensive than the local style.